guyleonard/evomics_2017/README.md

  * password: $6$xsb/UrhJ$sxievieZ7erTF93MwiBEZqm/mIpTVlTd3uhYGY2Urt5qoGapG3ZEU6NrGMOYd7QUnFfXhgDn12OPxDuxb20dB0

 # Using This Repository
-To build the systems that we will make our own version of an AMI from, for either workshop, you will need to run at least the [base.sh](https://github.com/guyleonard/evomics_2017/blob/master/base.sh) script on your remote Virtual Machine and then one or the other of "genomics.sh" and "phylogenomics.sh".
+To build the AMI for either workshop, you will need to run at least the [base.sh](https://github.com/guyleonard/evomics_2017/blob/master/base.sh) script on your remote Virtual Machine and then one or the other of the sets of "genomics_workshop_*.yaml" and "phylogenomics_workshop_*.yaml".

-These scripts will run the Ansible 'Playbooks' which are a serious of instructions and 'taskbooks' to automate the install of software, workshop materials and other settings which are described above in [2017 Base AMI](https://github.com/guyleonard/evomics_2017#2017-base-ami) section...
+These scripts will run the Ansible 'Playbooks' which are a serious of instructions and 'taskbooks' to automate the install of software, workshop materials and other settings which are described above in [2017 Base AMI](https://github.com/guyleonard/evomics_2017#2017-base-ami) section and probably some I have forgotten to list, but you can see them in the code...

 ## Base AMI Setup